 If you have questions, please contact your school.
 Thank you for playing an important part of our school community.

 Tutors work with school staff to increase the academic performance of students in a range of subject areas.
-We also collaborate with a number of local area non-profit agencies serving children and youth to offer academic tutoring, especially in reading and math.
-Opportunities to tutor exist in elementary, middle and high school.
+MMSD collaborates with a number of local area non-profit agencies serving children and youth to offer academic tutoring, especially in reading and math.
+Opportunities to tutor exist with these partnership organizations in elementary, middle and high school.

 If you have a bachelor's degree, you can mentor a student and share some of your real-life experiences.
 A mentor is both a friend and a counselor, providing advice and guidance that help students meet the challenges of high school and prepare them for the college experience.